Login and compare online photocopier rental prices instantly now.

 What will be better?

-If anyone takes the photocopiers from you, you’re still responsible for it to the lease company.
+If anyone takes the photocopiers from you, you’re still responsible for it to the rental company.
 Some dealers have terms that state you can’t move it without informing them.
 In fact, you are responsible for any items on the lease (even the “free printer” if it’s listed).

 You also need to give it back at the end of the lease in good repair, some dealers have it in their terms that to do this you pay the costs to get the machine up to standard.